giljr/crm_django_project/README.md

 # crm_django_project

-Hi, this is all about [Django](https://www.djangoproject.com/) , a web framework for perfectionists with deadlines!

-Django is a full-stack, open-source Python framework designed for efficient web development.

-This is learning by doing: I am this course from [Dennis Ivy](https://www.linkedin.com/in/dennis-ivanov/):
+Hi, this is CRM APP: I am taking this course from [Dennis Ivy](https://www.linkedin.com/in/dennis-ivanov/):

 > Django (3.0) (Crash Course Tutorials | Customer Management App)[https://www.youtube.com/playlist?list=PL-51WBLyFTg2vW-_6XBoUpE7vpmoR3ztO]

 ## What exactly is CRM?
 Customer relationship management (CRM) is a technology for managing all your company's relationships and interactions with customers and potential customers.
 The goal is simple: Improve business relationships.
 A CRM system helps companies stay connected to customers, streamline processes, and improve profitability.

+This is all about [Django](https://www.djangoproject.com/) , a web framework for perfectionists with deadlines!

+Django is a full-stack, open-source Python framework designed for efficient web development.

 Why Django?
 ```